HornTur/HurlVim/README.md

 ## 🌟 Support

-If HurlVim makes your development life easier, consider:
+If NvRush makes your development life easier, consider:

 - ⭐ **Starring** the repository
 - 🐛 **Reporting** bugs and issues
 - 💡 **Suggesting** new features
 - 📢 **Sharing** with fellow developers
+- 💬 **Joining** discussions and helping others

 ---